 This should be the determining factor for the choice of your designer.
 An established process always delivers expected outstanding results.
 This is at the very core of design.
 After establishing this you need to know about their…

 Well, not necessarily your design agency’s ability to produce business cards or letterheads, but their ability to grasp “From Design to Print”.
-We normally handle production and we have received several designs that are awesome on screen, but it ends there.
+We normally handle commercial print production and we have received several designs that are awesome on screen, but the awesomeness ends on screen.
 If you are planning to use production in any way including on various marketing collateral, the design should work both on screen and in print.

 Too often do I see effects being used that cannot be produced at all and the result is a disappointed client.
 An understanding of the production environment will enable the designer to understand the end product in the real world.
 Otherwise, you be forced to spend again to edit your designs.